ntnu-ai-lab/harth-ml-experiments/README.md

 # HAR/SWR Datasets and Machine Learning experiments
-Baseline Machine Learning models for Human Activity Recognition (HAR) and Sleep Wakefulness Recognition (SWR) using the Human Activity Recognition Trondheim (HARTH), the Human Activity Recognition 70+ (HAR70+), the DualSleep, and the HARChildren datasets, proposed and used in our papers: [HARTH: A Human Activity Recognition Dataset for Machine Learning](https://doi.org/10.3390/s21237853), [A Machine Learning Classifier for Detection of Physical Activity Types and Postures During Free-Living](https://doi.org/10.1123/jmpb.2021-0015), [Validation of an Activity Type Recognition Model Classifying Daily Physical Behavior in Older Adults: The HAR70+ Model](https://doi.org/10.3390/s23052368), [A Machine Learning Model for Predicting Sleep and Wakefulness Based on Accelerometry, Skin Temperature and Contextual Information](https://doi.org/10.2147/NSS.S452799), and [Validation of two novel human activity recognition models for typically developing children and children with Cerebral Palsy](https://doi.org/10.1371/journal.pone.0308853).
+Baseline Machine Learning models for Human Activity Recognition (HAR) and Sleep Wakefulness Recognition (SWR) using the Human Activity Recognition Trondheim (HARTH), the Human Activity Recognition 70+ (HAR70+), the DualSleep, the HARChildren, and the walking speed datasets, proposed and used in our papers: [HARTH: A Human Activity Recognition Dataset for Machine Learning](https://doi.org/10.3390/s21237853), [A Machine Learning Classifier for Detection of Physical Activity Types and Postures During Free-Living](https://doi.org/10.1123/jmpb.2021-0015), [Validation of an Activity Type Recognition Model Classifying Daily Physical Behavior in Older Adults: The HAR70+ Model](https://doi.org/10.3390/s23052368), [A Machine Learning Model for Predicting Sleep and Wakefulness Based on Accelerometry, Skin Temperature and Contextual Information](https://doi.org/10.2147/NSS.S452799), [Validation of two novel human activity recognition models for typically developing children and children with Cerebral Palsy](https://doi.org/10.1371/journal.pone.0308853), and The performance of a machine learning model in predicting accelerometer-derived walking speed.

 ## HARTH Dataset